niikhilpatel/Website-for-Tourister-for-a-Specific-City/README.md

 ### Website for Tourister for a Specific City

-## Project : Website for Tourist Attractions places of a Specific City
+## Project : Website for Tourist Attractions Places of a Specific City

 Basic Requirements